joseeden/joeden/docs/018-Observability/020-Elastic-Stack/004-Searching/009-Search-as-you-type.md

     sudo apt-get install jq
     ```

-2. Download the `movies.json` dataset, which contains movie data.
-This file contains movie data that we will import into Elasticsearch.
+2. Download the `movies.json` dataset, which contains movie data that we will import into Elasticsearch.

     - [movies.json](@site/assets/elastic-stack/movies.json)